b08x/sift-toolbox-report-builder/README.md

     end
     ```

-By following these steps, your API keys and other configurations in `.env` will be loaded into `ENV` automatically when you run your Sinatra app locally, making them accessible just like any other environment variable.
-Remember, `.env` is for local development convenience; in production, you should set environment variables directly on your server or hosting platform.
+By following these steps, your API keys and other configurations in `server/.env` will be loaded into `ENV` automatically when you run your Sinatra app locally (within the `server/` directory), making them accessible just like any other environment variable.
+Remember, `server/.env` is for local development convenience; in production, you should set environment variables directly on your server or hosting platform.

 ## 4. Centralized Configuration Access